 Sally’s master muffin recipe is butter-based with a little sour cream and milk for richness.
-It’s quite similar to Dorie Greenspan’s well-known recipe, but uses a slightly different ratio of dry ingredients, a smidge more sugar, and uses a mix of milk and sour cream instead of all sour cream.
+It’s similar to Dorie Greenspan’s well-known recipe, but uses a slightly different ratio of dry ingredients, slightly more sugar, and a mix of milk and sour cream.
 Sally does diverge with her method of blasting the muffins at 425 before turning the temperature down to 350 to ensure a picturesque rise to each muffin.

 - The quintessential lemon poppy seed muffin

 - I really like the ones where you can smell the lemons before you taste it and this one hit that note really well.
 Good amount of poppyseeds, nice citrus smell and good balance of sweet, tart and nutty.

 - Nice high dome, the cake has a tender, tight crumb with a light lemony scent.
 The glaze brings a wonderful lemon brightness.